What Causes Fair Value Estimates to Change?

 We understand that there may be a 10%-20% revision or more in a company’s fair value estimate at times, but this is normal in the world of value estimation (expectations of the future are always changing and sometimes materially).
-You can always view the ‘Valuation’ page in a company’s report to see exactly what forecasts have changed from the previous report (page 5 gives you a very nice summary of the three stages of the model).
-In almost all cases, the updated fair value estimate will fall within the previous report’s fair value range.
+You can always view the ‘Valuation’ page in a company’s 16-page report to see exactly what forecasts have changed from the previous report (page 5 gives you a very nice summary of the three stages of the model).
+In almost all cases, the updated fair value estimate will fall within the previous report’s fair value estimate range.
+At the very core of valuation, however, is the concept of Benjamin Graham's margin of safety, and we consider stocks to be truly undervalued (or overvalued) when their share price is trading below (or above) the low (or high) end of the fair value estimate range, respectively.

-We embrace the concept of Benjamin Graham's margin of safety, and we consider firms to be undervalued or overvalued when their share price is trading below or above the fair value range, respectively (though, at times, we may add firms trading at less of a discount that we may desire -- good companies sometimes never trade at bargain-basement prices).
-In the 16-page valuation reports, the percentage difference from the company’s share price to the low end of the fair value range is considered the ‘percentage undervalued,’ and the percentage difference from the company’s share price to the high end of the fair value range is considered the ‘percentage overvalued.’
+With that said, at times we may add stocks to the newsletter portfolios that are trading at less of a discount that we may desire, as sometimes the very best companies with the strongest business models hardly ever trade at bargain-basement prices.
+In the 16-page stock reports, the percentage difference from the company’s share price to the low end of the fair value range (if it is trading below the low end) is considered the ‘percentage undervalued,’ and the percentage difference from the company’s share price to the high end of the fair value range is considered the ‘percentage overvalued’ (if it is trading above the high end).